tosh-coding/AsyncFiberWorks/Readme.md

 * Make StubFiber thread-safe.
 * Add a thread pool implementation.
 * Add SwitchTo methods for await.
 * Functions for WinForms/WPF have been moved to WpfExample.
+And GuiFiber was removed.
 * Changed TargetFramework to .NET Standard 2.0.
 * Add StartNew methods for Fibers.